jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Transition topic sentence: Because of their passion, these people found joy and created unique communities.

 Caleb Woods is passionate about the people of RoleModel software.
-RoleModel software was founded by my friend's dad, Mr. Auer.
-Within two years of meeting Mr. Woods, Mr. Auer knew this
+Calebs Woods hopes to never have to put together a resumé RoleModel software was founded by my friend's dad, Mr. Auer.
+Within two years of meeting Mr. Woods, Mr. Auer knew